-section I. Internal Affairs
+SECTION I. Internal Affairs

-- (a) The Officers of the Senate shall deal with all internal business of the Senate.
+(a) The Officers of the Senate shall deal with all internal business of the Senate.
 The Speaker Pro-Tempore shall be the presiding officer of these proceedings.
 All Internal Affairs Committee meetings shall be announced at least one week in advance, and the time and location shall not be changed except by a unanimous vote of the Internal Affairs Committee.
-In accordance with the Aggie values of integrity and selfless service, these meetings must not be held at a location in which 51% or more of the profit comes from the sale of alcohol, nor will alcohol consumption during these meetings be allowed. - (b) The Internal Affairs Committee shall: - (1) Be open to the public, except when they consider absences of the members of the Senate, or 2/3 (two-thirds) of the officers vote to move to Executive Session. - (2) Publish their minutes in the Senate Agenda to allow Senators and students to have access to a record of the proceedings. - (3) Intervene when deemed appropriate in matters of the Operations Committee. - (4) Duties shall include: - (i) To take action on all articles of impeachment - (ii) To compile a list along with the means of contact of the newly elected Senators for the subsequent year from the Election Commission.
-They shall also be responsible for the contact of these Senators and organization of the first meeting of the incoming Senate session - (iii) To take action when a Senator does not comply with the Senate Absence Policy as defined by the Senate Bylaws - (iv) To take action on any other internal Senate business - (v) To conduct a mandatory orientation program for any incoming senator whether appointed or elected - (vi) To vote on matters concerning the Student Senate such as but not limited to: absences, formation of subcommittees, and other internal matters concerning the Student Senate.
-If there is an even number of members of the Internal Affairs Committee present and voting and a tie occurs, the Speaker Pro-Tempore will not vote - (c) To create surveys as needed by a majority vote - (d) Surveys - (1) The Internal Affairs Committee shall be charged with creating surveys, whenever deemed necessary, to gather student opinion.
+If the Pro-

+Tempore or a majority of the voting members of IA deem necessary an emergency meeting may be called for.
+Once a meeting is called for, a good faith effort must be made to communicate the time and place of the meeting to all IA members and the Senate Body.
+In accordance with the Aggie values of integrity and selfless service, these meetings must not be held at a location in which 51% or more of the profit comes from the sale of alcohol, nor will alcohol consumption during these meetings be allowed.

+(b) The Internal Affairs Committee shall:

+(1) Only conduct votes during an Internal Affairs Committee meeting when a quorum is present.
+A quorum shall consist of the Pro-Tempore and any 6 voting members of the Internal Affairs Committee.

+(i) If an emergency meeting of IA is called for and the Pro-Tempore is unavailable, then the chair of the meeting will successively go to the Speaker of the Senate, Rules and Regulations Chair, then to all other legislative committee chairs in the order they were elected.
+The quorum shall consist of the officer chairing the meeting and any 6 voting members of the Internal Affairs Committee.

+(2) Be open to the public, except when they consider absences of the members of the Senate, or 2/3 (two-thirds) vote of the officers membership present vote to move to Executive Session.

+(3) Publish their minutes in the Senate Agenda to allow Senators and students to have access to a record of the proceedings.

+(4) Intervene when deemed appropriate in matters of the Operations Committee.

+(5) Duties shall include:

+(i) To take action on all articles of impeachment

+(ii) To compile a list along with the means of contact of the newly elected Senators for the subsequent year from the Election Commission.
+They shall also be responsible for the contact of these Senators and organization of the first meeting of the incoming Senate session

+(iii) To take action when a Senator does not comply with the Senate Absence Policy as defined by the Senate Bylaws

+(iv) To take action on any other internal Senate business

+(v) To conduct a mandatory orientation program for any incoming senator whether appointed or elected

+(vi) To vote on matters concerning the Student Senate such as but not limited to: absences, formation of subcommittees, and other internal matters concerning the Student Senate.
+If there is an even number of members of the Internal Affairs Committee present and voting and a tie occurs, the Speaker Pro-Tempore will not vote.

+(vii) Take action on business related to filling senate vacancies.

+- (c) Surveys.
+To create surveys as needed by a majority vote: - (1) The Internal Affairs Committee shall be charged with creating surveys, whenever deemed necessary, to gather student opinion.